Store

 Unpacking Lipedema: What Is It and How to Improve It

 Lipedema is a condition that predominantly affects women.
-In fact, it affects up to 11% of the female population.
-It is a condition that you may not have heard of, however, you may have seen it in individuals or seen it in your body.
+It affects up to 11% of the female population.
+It is a condition that you may not have heard of.
+However, you may have seen it in individuals or your body.
 Here's what it is and how you can improve it.

 What Is Lipedema?

-An image of legs with Lipedema and varicose veinsLipedema is a condition that results in a buildup of fat cells in the lower part of the body including the buttocks, thighs, and calves.
+An image of legs with Lipedema and varicose veinsLipedema is a condition that results in a buildup of fat cells in the lower part of the body, including the buttocks, thighs, and calves.
 Over time, it can also affect the upper arms.
-The fat cells distribute themselves irregularly and this results in the fat cells appearing nodular and feeling like rice.
+The fat cells distribute themselves irregularly, appearing nodular and feeling like rice.

-Lipedema may sound similar to the condition lymphedema.
+Lipedema may sound similar to the condition of lymphedema.
 However, these two conditions are different.
-Lymph fluid is a fluid produced by your body that removes bacteria, viruses, and waste products.
-Lymphedema is when the lymph fluid cannot drain properly leading to a buildup of lymph fluid. Ā Whilst these two conditions are different there is a link between them.
-With lipedema, the build-up in fat cells can over time block the blood vessels.
-This results in the lymph fluid not being able to drain adequately, causing lymphedema.
+Lymph fluid is a fluid your body produces that removes bacteria, viruses, and waste products.
+Lymphedema is when the lymph fluid cannot drain properly, leading to a buildup of lymph fluid.
+While these two conditions are different, there is a link between them.
+With lipedema, the build-up in fat cells can, over time, block the blood vessels.
+This results in the lymph fluid being unable to drain adequately, causing lymphedema.

-Lipedema is classified into four different stages, with stage one being the early stage of the condition and stage four being the late stage of the condition.
+Lipedema is classified into four stages: stage one is the early stage and stage four is the late stage.

 Stage One of Lipedema